deanstein/CinderellaCityProject/README.md

 		- Will self-destruct (delete itself or its own component) after running once, because it must run on PreRender(), which happens every frame - it only needs to run in one frame, anything further will cause performance issues
 	- ToggleCameraEffectsByInputEvent
 		- Responsible for toggling camera effects on certain input events
+	- ToggleChildrenComponentsByProximityToPlayer.cs
+		- Responsible for enabling/disabling children GameObject Components (AudioSources, scripts...) based on their proximity to the player
+		- Used for non-static objects like NPCs
 	- ToggleComponentByProximityToPlayer.cs
-		- Responsible for enabling/disabling GameObject Components (AudioSources, scripts...) based on their proximity to the FPS Controller (player)
+		- Responsible for enabling/disabling GameObject Components (AudioSources, scripts...) based on their proximity to the player
+		- Used for static objects like speakers
 	- ToggleObjectsByInputEvent.cs
 		- Responsible for toggling geometry on/off on certain input events
 	- ToggleSceneAndUIByInputEvent.cs